Tinsmore/FPGA-Pipelined-CPU/README.md

+# FPGA-Pipelined-CPU
-# A Verilog-based Pipelined CPU on FPGA.
+## A Verilog-based Pipelined CPU on FPGA.